isubasinghe/pipekit/starting-with-argo.md

 That said, Argo Workflows can do more than just ETL.
 It's a good fit for general workflows be it CI/CD, Bioinformatics, infrastructure automation, and more.

+## How to run Argo Workflows

 Now that is out of the way, let's get started on running Argo Workflows locally, I already have it running but I will be following these steps exactly on a fresh Ubuntu 20.04 LTS installation.

-Alternatively, if you would like to get Argo Workflows up and running for testing purposes I have provided some [Terraform scripts here](https://github.com/isubasinghe/pipekit) to get it running on AWS.
+Alternatively, if you would like to get Argo Workflows up and running in the cloud, I have provided some [Terraform scripts here](https://github.com/isubasinghe/pipekit) to get it running on AWS.

 ## Requirements
 - Docker